tomusborne/wp-show-posts/readme.txt

 == Changelog ==

+= 0.8 =
+* Strip shortcodes from excerpts
+* Add ellipses after excerpts
+* Fix some broken text domains for translations

 = 0.7 =
 * Prevent direct access to files
 * Add prefix to all column classes to avoid conflicts